nalapalu/Physics_Projects/PhD_research/README.md

 [Slide Deck with results](https://github.com/nalapalu/PhD_research/blob/main/Thesis_Defence_Presntaion_Chiran.pdf)

-## Methodology:
-- Used ATLAS Lagrangian chemistry and transport model for analysis
-- Developed a numerical model in MATLAB where I developed parameterizations to improve model accuracy
-- Collected, preprocessed and explored data from diverse sources and file formats, multiple GBs large.
-- Created a range of high quality visualizations using different packages
-- Presented results in national and international conferences to technical and non-technical audiences.
-- Collaborated with world leading scientists to produce scientific reports

 ## References:
 - Nalapalu et al. (2025): Model calculations of the contribution of tropospheric SO2 to the stratospheric aerosol layer
 - Wohltmann et al. (2019): A lagrangian convective transport scheme including a simulation of the time air parcels spend in updrafts